 The Roman Wall of St Albans, which was built between AD 265 and 270 to defend the Roman city of Verulamium, can still be traced for most of its two-mile circuit.

-Although today the wall no longer stands quite so tall, parts of the structure do still reach the impressive height of 4 meters, and the surviving foundations of two towers and bastions as well as the remains of the impressive London Gate make the wall well worthy of a visit.
+Although today the wall no longer stands quite so tall, parts of the structure do still reach the impressive height of 4 metres, and the surviving foundations of two towers and bastions as well as the remains of the impressive London Gate make the wall well worthy of a visit.
 Please note: Dogs on leads are welcome.

 Prices and opening times